Covid-19 Surveillance tutorial guide

 Running the workflow will launch six separate workflow jobs, one per sample selected.

-3.7.
-Next, click Inputs to tell the workflow which table columns to use for required inputs.
+3.5.
+Next, click Inputs to verify which table columns to use for required inputs.

-For the workflow variable SRA_ID select Fetch from Data Table as the input source and sra_id as the input attribute from the dropdown menus.
+The workflow variable SRA_ID should have Fetch from Data Table as the input source and sra_id as the input attribute.
 The other two variables are optional.

 ToA_Configure-inputs-in-configuration-pane_Screenshot.png

-3.8.
-Next, click Outputs to configure the workflow to write a new column to the sample data table to for each output variable.
+3.6.
+Click Outputs to configure the workflow to write a new column to the sample data table for each output variable.
 In this tutorial, the outputs are pre-configured, so you can just verify the values.

 ToA_Configure-outputs-in-submission-pane_Screenshot.png